 In one of the defining books of the Progressive Era, The Promise of American Life, Herbert Croly argued in 1909 that because “the corrupt politician has usurped too much of the power which should be exercised by the people,” the “millionaire and the trust have appropriated too many of the economic opportunities formerly enjoyed by the people.”
 The people had failed to hold their politicians accountable, which had allowed corporations and their owners to dominate American economic life.
 Croly and other reformers believed that wealth inequality eroded democracy and the people had to win back the power usurped by the moneyed trusts.
 These “trusts” were monopolies or cartels that entered into agreements or consolidations (often illegally) to control a specific product or industry.

 The rapid industrialization, technological advancement, and urban growth of the 1870s and 1880s triggered major changes in the way businesses structured themselves.
 Many believed a Second Industrial Revolution was underway, enabled by new technological inventions and propelled by new national and global markets and by the federal government’s laissez faire, or “hands off,” economic policy.
-An argument influenced by the ideas of social Darwinism claimed that an unregulated business climate had allowed for the beneficial growth of trusts, notably Andrew Carnegie’s Carnegie Steel (consolidated in 1901 with other producers as U.S. Steel) and John D. Rockefeller’s Standard Oil Company.
+An argument influenced by the ideas of social Darwinism claimed that an unregulated business climate had allowed for the beneficial growth of trusts, notably Andrew Carnegie’s Carnegie Steel (consolidated in 1901 along with 200 companies in 127 cities as U.S. Steel) and John D. Rockefeller’s Standard Oil Company.
 These two corporate giants displayed the vertical and horizontal integration strategies common to the new trusts: Carnegie used vertical integration to control every phase of business from raw materials to transportation, manufacturing, and distribution; and Rockefeller practiced horizontal integration by buying out competing refineries.
 Once they dominated a market, critics warned, the trusts would be free to inflate prices, bully rivals, and bribe politicians.

 Between 1897 and 1904, over four thousand companies were consolidated down into 257 corporations.
 The twentieth century became the age of monopoly and the aggressive businessmen known as robber barons.
 Their cutthroat stifling of economic competition, mistreatment of workers, and corruption of politics sparked an opposition that pushed for regulations to rein in the power of monopolies.
 The great corporations became a major target of reformers.
 Big business, whether in meatpacking, railroads, telegraph lines, oil, or steel, posed new problems for the American legal system.
 Before the Civil War, most businesses had operated in a single state.
 They might ship goods across state lines or to other countries, but they typically had offices and factories in just one state.
 However, once railroad routes crossed several state lines and mass-producing corporations operated across the nation, questions arose about who had the authority to regulate such firms.
 During the 1870s, many states passed laws to check the growing power of corporations.
 In 1877, the U.S. Supreme Court upheld these laws in a series of rulings, finding in cases such as Munn v.
 Illinois and Stone v.
 Wisconsin that railroads and other companies of similar size necessarily affected the public interest and could thus be regulated by individual states.
 Later rulings, however, conceded that only the federal government could constitutionally regulate interstate commerce and the new national businesses operating it.
 In 1887, Congress passed the Interstate Commerce Act, which established the Interstate Commerce Commission to prevent discriminatory and predatory pricing practices.
 The Sherman Anti-Trust Act of 1890 aimed to limit the anticompetitive practices institutionalized in cartels and monopolistic corporations.
 The Sherman Act declared that not all monopolies were illegal, only those that “unreasonably” stifled free trade.
 The courts seized on the law’s vague language, however, and the act was turned against itself to limit the growing power of labor unions.
 Only in 1914, with the Clayton Anti-Trust Act, did Congress attempt to close loopholes in previous legislation.